-Dan Hushon is a Distinguished Engineer at EMC Corporation and a Sr. Director in EMC’s Office of the CTO, with specific responsibility for distributed information [Big Data] infrastructure architectures, Cloud Computing, Service Provider technologies, and the Next Generation Infrastructure supporting Big Data workloads for Cloud Scale delivery.
+During his tenure with EMC as a Distinguished Engineer and Sr. Director in EMC’s Office of the CTO, Dan had specific responsibility for distributed information [Big Data] infrastructure architectures, Cloud Computing, Service Provider technologies, and the Next Generation Infrastructure supporting Big Data workloads for Cloud Scale delivery.

 To this end, Dan is the leader for the NGDC program which is deploying EMC’s scale out data services capabilities to advanced hypervisors at data-center scale.
 Workloads like Hadoop, MPP DWH’s (Greenplum), and scale out file systems (Isilon) are targeted as they can benefit from the high-isolation virtualization techniques emerging from linux containers (and BeHyVe).
 A key focus is getting strong resource isolation for workloads, and the cloud control plane for managing the complex virtual Compute, Network and Storage assets that are combined to define a tenancy.

 Previously, at EMC, Dan had been focused on internet scale information integration and transformational solutions for both product integrations as well as vertical market solutions such as EMC’s MOSAIX Healthcare Information Framework, he is interested in semantic integration, information mastering technologies and RESTful patterns for model navigation and associative relational interactions.
 Dan continues to work on the optimization of large-scale/scale-out relational and NoSQL including both OLTP and OLAP/DWH for both multi-tenant, multi-latency, and federation across non-homogeneous modeled structures.